wiz0u/WTelegramClient/FAQ.md

 *(the above section is derived from [gotd SUPPORT.md](https://github.com/gotd/td/blob/main/.github/SUPPORT.md))*

 #### 8. I can't import phone numbers.
-I get error PHONE_NUMBER_BANNED or FLOOD_WAIT_84200
+I get error PHONE_NUMBER_BANNED or FLOOD_WAIT_8xxxx

 You can get these kind of problems if you abuse Telegram [Terms of Service](https://telegram.org/tos) or make excessive requests.

 You can try to wait more between the requests, wait for a day or two to see if the requests become possible again.

-If you think your phone number was banned for a bad reason, you may try to contact [recover@telegram.org](mailto:recover@telegram.org), explaining what you were doing.
+If you think your phone number was banned for a wrong reason, you may try to contact [recover@telegram.org](mailto:recover@telegram.org), explaining what you were doing.

 In any case, WTelegramClient is not responsible for the bad usage of the library and we are not affiliated to Telegram teams, so there is nothing we can do.